 David’s label went nameless until December 1980, when, with the advent of his first recordings as Sombre Reptiles, it was re-launched as David 14 Cassettes, the name referencing the call sign for the President’s plane in the John Carpenter movie “Escape from New York”.

 In September 1991, Reptile Records was formed, based at the Edinburgh record shop of the same name.
 The Reptile imprint was operated from the shop and via Mail Order.

 In May 1996, David’s recording projects, the song-based Sombre Reptiles and soundscape-based Heavenly Music Corporation, were merged into Cloudland Blue Quartet.

 Reptile Records became Crispycat Recordings in May 1998 publishing CD-Rs based on private orders placed on a word of mouth basis and from the extensive mailing list built up via Reptile.

 The launch of the Crispycat website in July 2002 saw the long awaited resurgence of the label, with the first world-wide release of several CDs recorded post Reptile.

-After five years away from live performance, David started gigging again in 2003 but he only usually performs one or two full sets in a year, so catching him live remains a rarity.
+After five years away from live performance, David started gigging again in 2003 but now very rarely performs, concentrating instead on recorded output, so, catching him live remains a rarity.

-Concentrating more on recording, he has been involved in over 250 releases since 1977, contributing variously as singer, guitarist, bassist, synth-ist, soundscaper, drummer or producer.
+He has been involved in almost 300 releases since 1977, contributing variously as singer, guitarist, bassist, synth-ist, soundscaper, drummer or producer.